angulardart/site-angulardart/src/angular/guide/hierarchical-dependency-injection.md

 [Dependency Injection](./dependency-injection.html) guide.

 Angular has a _Hierarchical Dependency Injection_ system.
-There is actually a tree of injectors that parallel an application's component tree.
+There is actually a tree of injectors that parallel an app's component tree.
 You can reconfigure the injectors at any level of that component tree.

 This guide explores this system and how to use it to your advantage.